Three dead in east Ukraine, Putin warns of "abyss"

 "The Federation Council granted the president the right to use military force in Ukraine.
 I really hope that I do not have to exercise this right and that we are able to solve all today's pressing issues via political and diplomatic means," Putin said.

-"We must do everything to help these people (in eastern Ukraine) defend their rights and independently determine their own destiny."
+"We must do everything to help these people (in eastern Ukraine) defend their rights and independently determine their own destiny.
+This is what we're going to push for."

 Transdniestria's separatists have been guarded by Russian troops since the early 1990s but Moscow has previously ignored their declaration of independence from Moldova.
 NATO has expressed concern about Russia's possible designs on the enclave since the Crimea crisis began.